KevinWang94/KevinWang94.github.io/_posts/2017-11-11-EasterIsland4.md

 May in the Northern Hempishere), I was a bit surprised.
 At some point, the driver contemplated turning back, but the bus collectively loudly opposed this, so we continued to sit and wait.
 We ended up waiting for about two hours overall, by the end of which I was hoping we would turn back.
-Had we continued at that point, we would've missed our flight (one of the last out of Mendoza) and been stranded for the evening without accomodation.
+Had we continued at that point, we would've missed our onward flight (one of the last out of Mendoza) and been stranded for the evening without accomodation.
 Thankfully, the bus drivers seemed to all decide at once to turn back, so we headed on back to Santiago.
 On the journey back, I attempted